 Nevertheless Something Ximene did not know is that the Black Prince’s claim to Occitan was probably better than her own.

-It is a feature of well established languages that there are discernible dialects.
+dialectsGreater Occitan could be subdivided into provinces according to the dialect of the Occitan language spoken in each district It is a feature of well established languages that there are discernible dialects.
 Today there are around twenty five romance languages derived from the same vulgar latin root stock.
 Much of the modifiation occurred during the time of the Roman empire but accelerated when there was no need for uniformity across the Empire.

 Both French and Occitan are romance languages, Occitan is also known as Langue d’Oc, as the word for yes is “Oc”.
 French is also known as Langue d’Ouil as the word for yes is “Oui.”There are at least seven dialects of Occitan all of which at one time were potentially separate languages.

 The spread of these dialects gives a strong indication of the boundaries of the existence of a separate ethnic group.